 India through the eyes of a servant

 There are different kinds of fiction books.
 I know about two varieties now.
-Type-A are realistic fiction throughout; reading them feels like living them, example War & Peace (https://goo.gl/BimFhn).
-While Type-B deals with realistic subjects, scenarios but are evidently fiction.
-Both such varieties are inspired through real life events that has deeply impacted the author and the author has also chosen to write about it.
-The White tiger is Type-B.
+Type-A is realistic fiction throughout; reading them feels like living them, for example, War & Peace (https://goo.gl/BimFhn).
+Type B deals with real subjects and scenarios but is evidently fiction.
+Both varieties are inspired by real-life events that have profoundly impacted the author, and the author has also chosen to write about them.
+The White Tiger is Type B.

-It is Arvinda Adiga’s first book, published in 2008 and also the winner of Man Booker Prize (2008).
-This book is India through the eyes of an underprivileged village boy who eventually goes on to become “a man”.
+It is Arvinda Adiga’s first book, published in 2008 and also the winner of the Man Booker Prize (2008).
+This book is about India through the eyes of an underprivileged village boy who eventually becomes “a man.”
 (How intriguing!)
-It is not just a rags to riches story, but also portrays the differences between the rich and the poor, their perspectives, attitudes, ambitions and….ethics?
+It is not just a rags-to-riches story but also portrays the differences between the rich and the poor, their perspectives, attitudes, ambitions and….ethics.
 No!
 Certainly not!

-I don’t know about the author, but the protagonist is certainly an angry (and sarcastic) young man.
-This angry young man a.k.a.
-Balram Halwai (Halwai being a sweetmaker “caste” in India) explores castism and classism in Modern India.
+I don’t know about the author, but the protagonist is undoubtedly an angry (and sarcastic) young man.
+This angry young man, a.k.a.
+Balram Halwai (Halwai being a sweetmaker “caste” in India), explores castism and classism in Modern India.
 Balram Halwai is caught between his necessity to be a faithful servant and his instinct to live up to his father’s dream of- being a man.

-This book is also a realistic (not real or general) description (as far as I know) of master-servant relationship and also the servant-servant relationship in India, glimpses of life and governance in villages and mega cities (of India, of course).
+This book is also a realistic (not accurate) description (as far as I know) of the master-servant relationship and also the servant-servant relationship in India, glimpses of life and governance in villages and mega-cities (of India, of course).
 An independent India that has not yet freed itself of its past.

-The book is not to be read for its literary merit, rather for its metaphorical merit.
-Everything writer in a book has two meanings- one literal and another, what you can interpret.
-The book is like a thought provoking pop song, its easy listening yet profound.
-If you read it literally, then it is simply grotesque (and morally deceptive, at least according to me), however if you read between the lines and understand the metaphorical meaning then it turns into something meaningful.
+The book is not to be read for its literary merit but metaphorical merit.
+Everything written in a book has two meanings- one literal and another what you can interpret.
+The book is like a thought-provoking pop song; it’s easy listening yet profound.
+If you read it literally, then it is simply grotesque (and morally deceptive, at least according to me); however, if you read between the lines and understand the symbolic meaning, then it turns into something meaningful.
 The reader needs to know when to take what literally or metaphorically.

 The narration is darkly sarcastic and witty.
-(I’ve never read a book more sarcastic than this one.)
-And the world through the eyes of Balram Halwai is intriguing.
-Once you start reading, you’ll finish it within a blink of an eye (of course metaphorically!
-It’s the Arvinda Adiga effect hehehe)
+(I’ve never read a book more scathing than this one.)
+The world through the eyes of Balram Halwai is intriguing.
+Once you start reading, you’ll finish it within a blink of an eye.

 The dreams of the rich, and the dreams of the poor- they never overlap do they?